jlgooley/eth_sf_2022/README.md

 Looking forward to learning more before the next one.

-Used some tutorials to build a dummy dashboard: https://towardsdatascience.com/creating-interactive-jupyter-notebooks-and-deployment-on-heroku-using-voila-aa1c115981ca https://mljar.com/blog/dashboard-python-jupyter-notebook/
+Used some tutorials to build a dummy dashboard.

+Credit:
+  https://towardsdatascience.com/creating-interactive-jupyter-notebooks-and-deployment-on-heroku-using-voila-aa1c115981ca
+  https://mljar.com/blog/dashboard-python-jupyter-notebook/